 There are no residents currently living on the Proposed Project Site.
-At the time of preparation of the 2003 OCGP EIR, there were 4,380 vacant group quarters and 1,209 vacant single-family residential units on the Proposed Project Site from the Site's previous use as a Marine Corps base, but the majority of the units have been demolished and the remaining units are not fit for human habitation.
+At the time of preparation of the 2003 OCGP EIR, there were 4,380 vacant group quarters and 1,209 vacant single-family residential units on the Proposed Project Site from the site's previous use as a Marine Corps base.
+However, as described in the 2011 SEIR, the majority of the units have been demolished and the remaining units are not fit for human habitation.